 Digital Millennium Copyright Act:

-o Overview – from UCLA
+o Overview – from ALA

 o Association of Research Libraries info page on DMCA

 o Arms, William Y. What are the Alternatives to Peer Review?, Journal of Electronic Publishing, August 2002.

 o Harnad, Stevan.
 The Invisible Hand of Peer Review, Exploit Interactive, issue 5, April 2000.